hellenkavaya1/Phase-2-Group5-final-project/README.md

 ### Handling Missing Values - ratings_basics_df
 To address missing values, we first noticed that the genres column contains many categories.
-Instead of filling missing runtimes with a single global value, we grouped the data by genre, calculated the median runtime for each genre, and then used those medians to fill the missing values genre by gre.
+Instead of filling missing runtimes with a single global value, we grouped the data by genre, calculated the mean runtime for each genre, and then used those mean to fill the missing values genre by gre.
 ### Using this method, we successfully filled 6,797 missing runtimes.
 After that step, only a small fraction of missing values remained (around 1% of the dataset).
 Given how minimal this is, we decided to drop these rows: